 We’re often told in addiction support groups that we should be cautious of extreme states which can lead to us feeling stressed.
 A popular phrase used in support groups to describe this is HALT (hungry, angry, lonely, tired).
-While there is no doubt that these types of extreme state can have a toll on your sense of well-being, I would argue that they are a reality of everyday life and we need not be fearful of them—they can actually benefit our recovery.
+While there is no doubt that these types of extreme state can take a toll on your sense of well-being, I would argue that they are a reality of everyday life and we shouldn’t fear them—they can actually benefit our recovery.

-We live in an age where the demands on us are high.
-Jobs are stressful and demanding; with workloads forever increasing as resources decrease.
+We live in an age where the demands are high.
+Jobs are stressful and demanding, with workloads forever increasing as resources decrease.
 Home life is challenging.
-We literally spin plates trying to ensure we manage everything: keep a clean home, pay bills on time, do a weekly food shop, go to the gym, and tend to any jobs around the house.
-That’s all before we have fun.
-Managing a social life on top of all of that, can be the icing on the cake.
+We may have sick parents to look after or a business to run.
 Adding a stressful life event, like a death, can tip us over the edge—and potentially risk relapse—if we are not prepared.

-The reality is that when we live in active addiction, we don’t have these responsibilities—or if we do, we don’t fully attend to them—we are barely functioning, only serving our addiction.
-Getting sober, involves rebuilding a life that includes increased responsibility—that can exacerbate stress.
+The reality is that when we live in active addiction, we don’t have these responsibilities, or if we do, we don’t fully attend to them—we are barely functioning, only serving our addiction.
+Getting sober, involves rebuilding a life that includes increased responsibility—this can be stressful.